oplS15projects/Racket-QA/Test-Automation/readme.md

 When an active autotest comes due, the Racket source files associated with it will be executed by <a href="https://github.com/oplS15projects/Racket-QA/blob/master/Bottle-Racket/README.md" target="_blank">**Bottle-Racket**</a> APIs.
 This will execute the test files the same way you would do it manually with Bottle-Racket, and generate the exact same result.
-During the test execution of a file, the scheduler will output to the Dr.Racket REPL console which files are currently being executed.
+During the execution of a file, the scheduler will output to the Dr.Racket REPL console which files are currently being executed.

 ![UI_run_test](images/documentation/ui_run_test.png)